-An example of this approach is a drug discovered by reseachers in the USA that could replace the corticosteroid drugs such as prednisolone currently used to treat Duchenne MD.
-In studies in mice the drug - called VBP15 - worked better than prednisolone without the harsh side effects.
-Clinical trials of VBP15 are being planned with an expected start date in 2014.
+An example of this approach is a drug discovered by researchers in the USA that could replace the corticosteroid drugs such as prednisolone currently used to treat Duchenne MD.
+In studies in mice the drug – called VBP15 – worked better than prednisolone without the harsh side effects.
+A clinical trial of VBP15 started in February 2015.

 What will management of a child with DMD involve?